baaniuberoi/Induction2k25/README.md

 We took our seats in the TCC Seminar hall, where we first got to know about the power of Millets as a Superfood, a lecture led by Mrs. Shaffy Makkar, highlighting their benefits in not just the process of digestion, but also being useful to cure several health problems, besides being brain enhancers.

 After this biology-packed session, we met Prof. Gagandeep Lotey, who told us about the logic behind infinty, or why we consider the left side of a closed loop as its inside, or the part that it has control over.
 No, it wasn't philosophy, it was mathematics!

+## Day9 (23 August, Saturday)

+Today, we interacted with the representatives of the English Club, who showcased immense confidence and originality in their work as they spoke of it.
+Each and every student could comfortably share their doubts and suggestions for a much welcomed discussion, enhancing the admiration of the club.

+Subsequently, we had a discussion with the Mathematics Club, informing us about several events and activities that they were organising for us.